SiGiL-Cpp/CppCraft/pages/06-expressions.md

   the double precision floating point multiplication (e.g. x86 `MULSD`).

 But this can only work when the processor has in its silicon the specific operation available.
-A processor can have about 1000-1500 different such operations it can perform.
-That's respectable, but not without an end.
+A processor provides a finite set of primitive operations, and the compiler must express the language’s operations in terms of those primitives.

 ### Heterogeneous operations